By Rosaleen Gnoffo, PT, MS, DPT, PCS, and Lisa Sator, PT, DPT, WCS, CLT

 Six months after delivery, with no change in the width of the 3.1-cm gap, she sought surgical consultation.
 When Andrew turned age 1, Rosie underwent open reduction internal fixation (ORIF) surgery of the pubic bone and bilateral SI joints.

-Lisa Sator, DPT, Board-Certified Women's Health Clinical Specialist, CLT, became Rosie’s PT during her post-operative care.
+Lisa Sator, DPT, WCS, CLT, became Rosie’s PT during her post-operative care.
 Mindful of the emotional toll the past year had taken on her patient, Lisa created a customized therapy program.
 As Rosie improved, she began to realize the effect the therapy was having on her body.